-- Remove the rear lower fairings (see Rear Lower Fairing Removal in the Frame chapter). - Raise the front wheel off the ground with the jack (see Front Wheel Removal in the Wheels/Tires chapter). - With the front wheel pointing straight ahead, alternately tap each end of the handlebar.
-The front wheel should swing fully left and right from the force of gravity until the fork hits the stop. - ★ If the wheel binds or catches before the stop, the steering is too tight. - Feel for steering looseness by pushing and pulling the forks. - ★ If you feel looseness, the steering is too loose.
+- Remove the lower fairing (see Lower Fairing Removal in the Frame chapter). - Raise the front wheel off the ground with the jack (see Front Wheel Removal in the Wheels/Tires chapter). - With the front wheel pointing straight ahead, alternately tap each end of the handlebar.
+The front wheel should swing fully left and right from the force of gravity until the fork hits the stop. - ★ If the wheel binds or catches before the stop, the steering is too tight. - Feel for steering looseness by pushing and pulling [A] the forks. - ★If you feel looseness, the steering is too loose.